When it Comes to Handwriting, Practice Doesn’t Always Make Perfect

 When Practice Makes Perfect

-Teachers tell ADHD students that if they “just practice” and focus more on what they want to say, their writing will come together.
+Teachers tell students with ADHD that if they “just practice” and focus more on what they want to say, their writing will come together.
 That’s akin to watching someone deftly use chopsticks, while you try to pick up a piece of food that keeps falling apart.
 Sometimes more practice is not what kids need, but “the right practice.”
 In the early grades, parents can make the difference by improving their child’s handwriting at home.
 Here are several ways to accomplish that:

 Be a scribe for your child.
 Almost every child I work with resists writing stories, book reports, or factual summaries.
 As a result, homework takes hours to complete.
 To increase your child’s fluency and willingness to write, try this: Have your child talk out an answer, and you write down the first sentence.
 Your child writes the next sentence, and you switch back and forth.
 This shortens homework, takes the handwriting load off your child, and forces him to stay focused on thinking about the next sentence.